FabricMC/fabric-docs/develop/rendering/gui/custom-screens.md

 ## Creating a Screen {#creating-a-screen}

-To create a screen, you need to extend the `Screen` class and override the `init` method - you may optionally override the `extractRenderState` method as well - but make sure to call it's super method or it wont render the background, widgets etc.
+To create a screen, you need to extend the `Screen` class and override the `init` method - you may optionally override the `extractRenderState` method as well, but make sure to call its super method or it wont render the background, widgets etc.

 You should take note that:

 - Widgets are not being created in the constructor because the screen is not yet initialized at that point - and certain variables, such as `width` and `height`, are not yet available or not yet accurate.
 - The `init` method is called when the screen is being initialized, and it is the best place to create widgets.
   - You add widgets using the `addRenderableWidget` method, which accepts any drawable widget.
-- The `extractRenderState` method is called every frame - you can access the GUI graphics extractor, and the mouse position from this method.
+- The `extractRenderState` method is called every frame - you can access the GUI graphics extractor and the mouse position from this method.

 As an example, we can create a simple screen that has a button and a label above it.